 Your logo is one of the most basic elements of your branding, so it definitely belongs in the top third of your homepage.
 However, as big a part as your logo plays in your brand recognition, it isn’t the only thing you should focus on.

-We see so many attorneys and doctors get so hung up on creating the perfect logo that they neglect the rest of the header—or even the rest of the homepage!
+We see so many attorneys and podiatrists get so hung up on creating the perfect logo that they neglect the rest of the header—or even the rest of the homepage!

 This is a huge mistake because your perfect clients probably don’t value the business with the most stylish logo.
 Instead, what they value is a consistent brand that offers a consistently excellent customer experience.
 The design of your website, every piece of content you write, every video you make, and all your social media efforts are a part of building that trust and experience.